quayrice/hello-world/README.md

 # hello-world
 My name is Quay.
 I have a dog named Max.
-He is two year old.
+He is two years old.